Clinics & Services

 Well Baby & Child Immunisation Clinic

-The practice holds children's clinics, attended by the health visitors on Wednesday mornings at Silkstone Health Centre and Wednesday afternoons in Penistone.
+The practice holds children's clinics, attended by the Practice Doctors and Nurses on Wednesday mornings at Silkstone Health Centre and Wednesday afternoons at Penistone surgery.
 These clinics are for childhood development screening, health checks and immunisations.
+Please note these clinics are not attended by Health Visitors, but by Practice Clinicians only.